The Kennedy Center is turning 50 with a year-long celebration of new works and special performances — in person, no less

 “We’re never going to be 50 any other time,” Kennedy Center president Deborah Rutter said over Zoom Monday.
 “Whenever you think about these milestones, you think, ‘Should we reflect back, or should we look forward?’
 You can see that there are some things that are very much about looking forward … in particular the way we designed commissions of new works and the folks we have invited to lead our journey.”

-In addition to Glass and Spalding, the schedule includes the Washington National Opera’s “Written in Stone,” a collection of four commissions that “celebrate the diversity and acknowledge the struggles” of America, according to the arts center.
+The schedule includes the Washington National Opera’s “Written in Stone,” a collection of four commissions that “celebrate the diversity and acknowledge the struggles” of America, according to the arts center.
 Kennedy Center Artistic Director for Jazz Jason Moran, Artistic Director of Social Impact Marc Bamuthi Joseph, composer Huang Ruo, playwright and librettist David Henry Hwang and composer and instrumentalist Kamala Sankaram are among the artists involved in the project.
-The four pieces will premiere together during a six-performance run March 5 to 25, 2022.
+The four pieces will premiere together during a six-performance run March 5-25, 2022.

 “I am really proud of who is commissioned and what they are writing about,” Rutter said, adding composer-in-residence Carlos Simon and education artist-in-residence Jacqueline Woodson to the list of artists she is excited to present.
 “These are not just names grabbed off the shelf.
 These are really long-term relationships that have grown to a higher level.
-Each have grown organically within the institution.”
+Each has grown organically within the institution.”

 The 50th anniversary celebration is part of 1,110 dance, theater, jazz, comedy and musical concerts and events in the 2021-2022 season.
 The total represents a 25 percent cut from pre-pandemic averages, Rutter said, and many of the special performances have been scheduled for 2022 as a hedge that vaccines would by then be widely available.